Psyyke/A.C.A.S/docs/qa.md

 Your ban most likely wasn't because of the site detecting A.C.A.S *directly*, it was because of your "suspicious behaviour patterns" (move times and such).
 This is something A.C.A.S cannot really fix, unless there would exist a bot that could play exactly like a human.
 For now, it's your responsiblity to play as a human and be fair to others.

 Don't want to get banned again?
 Don't use A.C.A.S against other humans.

+---

+*Didn't find what you were looking for?
+Perhaps the [troubleshoot](docs/troubleshoot) page can help?*